 During the time of 1890, there were around 560 Chinese in the city of Chicago.
-They took on their own businesses such as small shops, restaurant, and laundry areas.
-Around the 1900’s, there were 430 laundry areas, around 160 restaurants, and they were all operated by the Chinese.
-The largest immigration of Chinese came in the 1950’s through the 1960’s.
+They took on their own businesses such as small shops, restaurants, and laundry areas.
+Around the 1900s, there were 430 laundry areas, around 160 restaurants, and they were all operated by the Chinese.
+The largest immigration of Chinese came from the 1950s through the 1960s.
 During this time, Chicago ranked fourth on the list of Chinese population throughout America.
 Chicago was home to between 7,000 to 14,000 Chinese immigrants.
 The first Chinese community was placed around Van Buren and Clark Streets in Chicago.
 In 1905, due to the discrimination against the Chinese people in California, they boycotted American trade in China.

 Header image courtesy of Wikimedia